-- 1. In the Section Column, click on the section to delete. - 2.
-Press 'Delete Section'.
+- 1. In the Section Column, click on the section you want to delete. - 2.
+Click 'Delete Section'.

-Modify Sections (Group Header/Footers and Repeating Groups)
+Modify Sections (Group Header/Footers and Repeating Groups only)

-- 1. In the Section Column, click on the section to modify. - 2.
-Press 'Modify Section'.
+- 1. In the Section Column, click on the section you want to modify. - 2.
+Click 'Modify Section'.
 This will bring up a 'Modify Group Section' Menu. - 3.
-Select the desired Data Field from the dropdown menu. - 4.
-Press ✔ OK.
+Select from the drop-down the desired Data Field for the group to use. - 4.
+Click OK.